input-output-hk/peras-design/test-demo/src/Overview.lagda.md

 ## Formal specification

-The formal specification is defined in the `FormalSpec` module:

 ```agda
 open import FormalSpec
 ```

-and gives a small-step semantics for how the state of the world evolves during the course of the protocol.
+The formal specification gives a declarative small-step semantics for how the state of the world evolves during the course of the protocol.

 ```agda
 singleStep : h ⊢ s₀ ↝ s₁